silm-workshop/silm-workshop.github.io/README.md

 for researchers and practitioners from academia, industry, and government that work on the security of software/hardware interfaces.

-### Topics of interest include, but are not limited to the following.
+**Topics of interest include, but are not limited to the following:**

 * Hardware reverse engineering
 * Microcode security analyses